-Every organism in the world has something called a home range; it is the space in the habitat it relies on for it’s resources like food, water and shelter.
-In the next 50 years, climate change is expected to change the physical environment largely by making the conditions more extreme.
+Every organism in the world has a home range: the space in the habitat it relies on for it’s resources like food, water and shelter.
+In the next 50 years, climate change is expected to change the physical environment by making the existing conditions more extreme.
 Every species has a limit of tolerance inbuilt within it.
 It can tolerate a certain amount of changes in its habitat by adjusting its home range.
 But when these changes become too much, when these changes are beyond the range of tolerance, that species will die.

 Corals are highly sensitive organisms that live with algae within their cells.
 The algae makes food through photosynthesis and the corals provide shelter and carbon dioxide.
 They have very specific conditions in which they live; their temperature range is from 15-28 degree Celsius and they live within the photic zone; the zone up to which sunlight penetrates into the water.

 A rise in temperature and a rise in the sea level, both, will cause huge changes to the coral habitat.
 A rise in sea level will make the photic zone move higher (in height) and to higher latitudes.
 This means that the corals will have to shift up and northwards/southwards of their current habitats.